.220 Swift Ammo

 History and Development

-The .220 Swift was introduced by Winchester in 1935 as a new high-velocity cartridge for their Model 54 bolt-action rifle.
-It was developed from the .250-3000 Savage case, necked down to .224 caliber.
-The primary goal was to create a cartridge capable of achieving velocities over 4,000 feet per second, which was unprecedented at the time.
+The .220 Swift was introduced by Winchester in 1935 as a new high-velocity cartridge.
+It was based on the .250-3000 Savage case, necked down to .224 caliber.
+The cartridge was designed to achieve unprecedented velocities, pushing a 48-grain bullet to speeds over 4,000 ft/s.

 Ballistic Performance

-The cartridge's high velocity also results in explosive impacts on varmints, making it highly effective for pest control.
-However, this same characteristic makes it less suitable for larger game, as the bullets tend to fragment quickly upon impact, limiting penetration.
+The cartridge's high velocity also results in explosive expansion on small targets, making it highly effective for varmint control.
+However, this same characteristic can lead to excessive meat damage on larger game, limiting its use primarily to small game and varmint hunting.

 Timeline of .220 Swift Development: